smckissock/smckissock/README.md

 ---

 ## Contact
 Have a data project in mind?
-Email me at scottmckissock@gmail.com or find me on [LinkedIn](https://www.linkedin.com)
+Email me at scottmckissock@gmail.com or find me on [LinkedIn](https://www.linkedin.com) or Signal (by request)